xeraagana/ios-structs-classes-lab/README.md

 ```

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?
+jasons.name would be  "jason" this is  because jason.name  was anounced after the let statement about it

 ## Question 4

 Given this bit of code that uses the `Alien` struct:

 ```swift